bleaktwig/yuadrem-wiki/docs/index.md

 The peoples of Yuadrem are separated into four distinct kins.
 Kins are separated by progeny, and they cannot mix with each other.
 All kins are further separated by ethnic differences.
-These differences led to the formation of nations, whose erosion later led to the islets.
+These differences led to the formation of nations, whose erosion later led to the isolas.

 [Humes](kins/hume.md), born from Et, are as adaptable as their creator.
 <!-- They became the dominant kin in Yuadrem after the Schism, and remain in this position even after the Penance. -->